uv-cpp/s3client/README.markdown

 XML requests and responses can be generated and parsed using the provided high-level XML parsing and generation functions;
-see `Parsing` module in the Doxygen-generated API documentation or look into the `xml_path.h` and `test/xml-parse-test.cpp` files.
+see the `Parsing` module in the Doxygen-generated API documentation or look into the `xml_path.h` and `test/xml-parse-test.cpp` files.

+In the interest of keeping the interface simple:
+  - additional header parameters should be passed as required to the different methods instead of relying on mapped C++ types
+  - additional information returned by the various requests should be extracted from headers and body through the \c S3Api::GetResponseText (returns \c std::string instance) and \c S3Api::GetResponseHeaders (returns \c map instance) method

 Parallel upload and download works best when reading/writing from SSDs or RAID & parallel file-systems with `stripe size = N * (part size)`.